Gravitational lensing in a universe with matter and a cosmological constant: Introduction

-The 1st order corrections to the bending angle (the leading order is the usual one proportional to the compactness of the lens) computed in \cite{Piattella_2016,mcvittie_2015} depend on the assumption of a constant Hubble factor $H_0$, which accounts for the current accelerated phase of expansion of the Universe due to a cosmological constant $\Lambda$ \cite{SupernovaSearchTeam:1998fmf}, and it is a good approximation at low redshifts, $z \lesssim 0.3$ \cite{mcvittie_2015}.
+The 1st order corrections to the bending angle (the leading order being proportional to the compactness of the lens) computed in \cite{Piattella_2016,mcvittie_2015} depend on the assumption of a constant Hubble factor $H_0$, which accounts for the current accelerated phase of expansion of the Universe due to a cosmological constant $\Lambda$ \cite{SupernovaSearchTeam:1998fmf}, and is a good approximation at low redshifts, $z \lesssim 0.3$ \cite{mcvittie_2015}.
 Current observations of lensing systems are capable of detecting lens-source systems where the redshifts involved are of order $\mathcal{O}(1)$ \cite{SLACS_2017}.
-For example, some lenses have redshifts $z > 0.3$, which are outside the regime of validity of this approximation, as well as lenses at redshifts $z>1$ \cite{SLACS_2009}, which are well outside the $\Lambda$-dominated era, considering the transition redshift (from the matter-dominated epoch to the $\Lambda$-dominated one) being given by $z_\Lambda = (2\Omega_\Lambda/\Omega_m)^{1/3} -1 \approx 0.67$ for the approximated values $\Omega_m \approx 0.3$ and $\Omega_\Lambda \approx 0.7$.
+For instance, some lenses have redshifts $z > 0.3$, which are outside the regime of validity of this approximation, as well as lenses at redshifts $z>1$ \cite{SLACS_2009}, which are well outside the $\Lambda$-dominated era, considering the transition redshift (from the matter-dominated epoch to the $\Lambda$-dominated one) being given by $z_\Lambda = (2\Omega_\Lambda/\Omega_m)^{1/3} -1 \approx 0.67$ for the approximated values $\Omega_m \approx 0.3$ and $\Omega_\Lambda \approx 0.7$.

 With this in mind, we are motivated to test the impact of including the effect of matter domination on the deflection angle calculated from the McVittie metric \cite{Piattella_2016}.
 This is already accounted for in the angular diameter distance in the lens equation \cite{Schneider}; however, as stated previously, when one goes beyond the low redshift approximation, there are correction terms in the bending angle.